Budibase/website/content/blog/how-to-make-a-web-app/index.md

 All of your clients are stored in one giant database.

 Every time you need to get data for a single client, you must remember to include a filter for the client.
-E.g. “select * from customers where customerClientId = 1234”
+E.g. 'select' from customers where customerClientId = 1234”

 ##### Pros: